 MARINE 100G The Ocean Around Us

-MARINE 100G | Open | Semester One 2017 | City Campus
+MARINE 100G | Open | Semester One 2024 | City Campus | 15 points

-By the end of this course, you should:
+By the end of this course, students will be able to:

 - Demonstrate an understanding of the role of the ocean as a critical driver of global natural processes sufficiently well to be able to describe these processes accurately to another person.

 - Use underpinning knowledge of ocean physical structure and processes (e.g., such as ocean currents and mixing dynamics, coastal geomorphology, and ocean chemistry) to accurately label diagrams of these structures and processes, and provide an explanation to whanau and peers of how they will be affected by climate change.

 - Demonstrate an understanding of how energy and nutrients move through ocean food webs and be able to explain how this differs between tropical and temperate oceans.

 - Describe major latitudinal patterns in marine ecosystems and the processes driving them.